m4mmon/anker_c200/README.md

 AnkerWorks gets to know if a device needs an update by sending a payload to a server with the device details like the product code and the firmware version.

 So what I did was set a breakpoint in the method "manuallyRequestNewVersion".
-In AnkerWorks, I went to the firmware part and clicked the firmware check button.
+In AnkerWorks, I went to the "Firmware Info" part and clicked the "Check for Updates" button.

 The breakpoint was reached, and there I could access the object representing the camera and alter the version member by issuing the following in the debugging console:
 ```